ranfysvalle02/blog-drafts/coachgtm.md

 ## What is CoachGTM?

-CoachGTM is more than just a bot; it's an extension of your team.
+CoachGTM is more than just a bot; its is part of the MongoDB team.
 It utilizes an extensive knowledgebase to offer technical guidance, process assistance, and industry expertise.

 ## The Birth of CoachGTM